slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

 Both the manager and the provider can reject the deferred object.
 The manager will reject the deferred if the editor changes state (e.g., the user types a character) or if the hinting session ends (e.g., the user explicitly closes the hints by pressing escape).
 The provider can use this event to, e.g., abort an expensive computation.
 Consequently, the provider may assume that `getHints` will not be called again until the deferred object from the current call has resolved or been rejected.
 If the provider rejects the deferred, the manager will end the hinting session.

 The `getHints` method may be called by the manager repeatedly during a hinting session.
 Providers may wish to cache information for efficiency that may be useful throughout these sessions.
 The same editor context will be used throughout a session, and will only change during the session as a result of single-character insertions, deletions and cursor navigations.
 The provider may assume that, throughout the lifetime of the session, the `getHints` method will be called exactly once for each such editor change.
 Consequently, the provider may also assume that the document will not be changed outside of the editor during a session.

+### `@param {String} implicitChar`

+Either null, if the request to update the hint list was a result of navigation, or a single character that represents the last insertion.

 ### `@return {(Object + jQuery.Deferred)<hints: Array<(String + jQuery.Obj)>, match: String, selectInitial: Boolean>}`